Last Updated: February 27, 2020

-There is no question we all love gifts.
+We all love to buy a gift for a loved one and ultimately we cherish being recipients of one.
 Be it a birthday, Christmas, Eid, anniversary or graduation from college, a gift is a reminder that someone cares.

 Now that we have developed the mindset to buy a gift, it is time to investigate the Why, Who, and What factors to consider when acquiring gifts for those we care for.
 You do not just walk into a gift shop and fork out cash to buy what pleases your eyes.
 Most often than not, buying a gift in a whim results in some of the WORST buys ever.